On MultiAspect Graphs: Introduction

-More recently, other graph generalizations have been proposed for modelling systems that are described as the conjunction of distinct networks, where each of these networks can be seen as distinct layers, each of which can be represented by an independent graph.
-These generalizations, usually known as either multilayer and multiplex networks~\cite{Kurant2006a,Mucha2010b,DeDomenico2013, Gomez2013}, propose structures where (some) vertices are connected in distinct layers.
-As an example, consider an urban multi-modal public transportation system.
+More recently, other graph generalizations have been proposed for modelling systems that are described as the conjunction of distinct interdependent networks, where each of these networks can be seen as distinct layers, each of which can be represented by a graph.
+These generalizations, usually known as multilayer networks~\cite{Kurant2006a, DeDomenico2013, Gomez2013, Kivela14072014}, propose structures where (some) vertices may be connected in distinct layers.
+As an example, consider an urban multimodal public transportation system.
 This system can be modelled by distinct layers, such as the bus network, the tramway network, the subway network, the commuter rail network, and so on.
-Note that, in such an arrangement, each layer can be modelled by an independent graph and some vertices~(i.e., bus and tramway stops; commuter rail and metro stations) may be shared by distinct layers, thus joining the whole system.
-Similar graph generalizations have been proposed for time-varying networks~\cite{Casteigts2012,holme2012,holme2013,Wehmuth2014-hal}, where the structure of the network varies in time.
+Note that, in such an arrangement, each layer can be modelled by an independent graph and some vertices~(\emph{i.e.}, bus and tramway stops; commuter rail and metro stations) may be shared by distinct layers, thus connecting the whole system.
+Similar graph generalizations have been proposed for time-varying networks~\cite{Casteigts2012,Holme2012,flocchini2013,holme2013,Wehmuth2015a}, where the structure of the network (\emph{e.g.} vertices or edges) may vary in time.
 Although these models are in use for some time, they are not general enough to be able to combine these two features and represent a time-varying multilayer network.
-An example of such network is a transportation system, where as before, the layers represent the distinct transportation modes, the vertices are the stops and in addition, the time may be added to represent the service schedule.
+An example of such a network is a multimodal transportation system where, as before, the layers represent the distinct transportation modes and the vertices are the stops, but the time may be added to represent the service schedule.
 In this network, an edge is constructed by six parameters, two representing vertices, two representing layers, and two representing time instants.
 For instance, a bus leaving the bus stop $b_1$ at time $t_a$ and arriving to the stop $b_2$ at time $t_b$ can be represented by the edge $(b_1, bus, t_a, b_2, bus, t_b)$.
 There is a lack of a formal unified representation for such complex networked systems.